FabricMC/community/docs/welcome.md

 Welcome to the Fabric project's community Discord server!

 **__What is the Fabric project?__**
 The Fabric project is a modular and modern modding toolchain for Minecraft, primarily targeting 1.14+ versions of the game.
+It aims to provide an efficient and easy-to-use toolset for creating Minecraft mods, with a short time-to-release when a new version of Minecraft comes out.
+It's also based on Yarn, which is a fully free/open set of Minecraft mappings.

 **__Useful links__**